Insertional mutagenesis: Virus insertional mutagenesis

 Alteration of different genes will have varying effects on the cell.
 Not all mutations will significantly affect the proliferation of the cell.
 However, if the insertion occurs in an essential gene or a gene that is involved in cellular replication or programmed cell death, the insertion may compromise the viability of the cell or even cause the cell to replicate interminably – leading to the formation of a tumor, which may become cancerous.

 Insertional mutagenesis is possible whether the virus is of the self-inactivating types commonly used in gene therapy or competent to replicate.
 The virus inserts a gene (known as a viral oncogene) normally near the cellular myc (c-myc)gene.
 The c-myc gene is normally turned off in the cell; however when it is turned on it is able to push the cell into the G1 phase of the cell cycle and cause the cell to begin replication, causing unchecked cell proliferation while allowing the viral gene to be replicated.
 After many replications where the viral gene stays latent tumours begin to grow.
 These tumours are normally derived from one mutated/transformed cell (clonal in origin).
-Avian leukosis virus is an example of a virus that causes a disease by insertional mutagenesis.
-Newly hatched chicks infected with Avian leukosis virus will begin to form tumours that will begin to appear in their bursa of Fabricius (like the human thymus).
+Avian leukosis virus is an example of a virus that causes disease by insertional mutagenesis.
+Newly hatched chicks infected with the Avian leukosis virus will begin to form tumours that will begin to appear in their bursa of Fabricius (like the human thymus).
 This viral gene insertion is also known as a promoter insertion as it drives the expression of the c-myc gene.
 There is an example of an insertional mutagenesis event caused by a retrotransposon in the human genome where it causes Fukuyama-type muscular dystrophy.

 Insertional inactivation

-Insertional inactivation is a technique used in recombinant DNA engineering where a plasmid (such as pBR322) is used to disable expression of a gene.
+Insertional inactivation is a technique used in recombinant DNA engineering where a plasmid (such as pBR322) is used to disable the expression of a gene.

 The inactivation of a gene by inserting a fragment of DNA into the middle of its coding sequence.
 Any future products from the inactivated gene will not work because of the extra codes added to it.
 An example is the use of pBR322, which has genes that respectively encode polypeptides that confer resistance to ampicillin and tetracyclin antibiotics.
-Hence, when a genetic region is interrupted by integration of pBR322, the gene function is lost but new gene function (resistance to specific antibiotics) is gained.
+Hence, when a genetic region is interrupted by the integration of pBR322, the gene function is lost but new gene function (resistance to specific antibiotics) is gained.

 An alternative strategy for insertional mutagenesis has been used in vertebrate animals to find genes that cause cancer.
 In this case a transposon, e.g. Sleeping Beauty, is designed to interrupt a gene in such a way that it causes maximal genetic havoc.
-Specifically, the transposon contains signals to truncate expression of an interrupted gene at the site of the insertion and then restart expression of a second truncated gene.
+Specifically, the transposon contains signals to truncate the expression of an interrupted gene at the site of the insertion and then restart the expression of a second truncated gene.
 This method has been used to identify oncogenes.